NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Management and Organizational Structure

-Advisory Committee: In addition to the AAs and NIFA representative, it will include representatives from research (Bret Hess, Executive Director AgInnovations – West); Extension (designee of the National Urban Extension Leaders, see Appendix 1: Letters of Commitment); Extension Foundation (TBN); National League of Cities (Dr. Chistine Baker-Smith, Director of Research, see Appendix 1: Letters of Commitment); National Association of Counties Large Urban County Caucus (TBN); and a representative from a non LGU urban serving university (TN).
-They will provide strategic guidance for the NRSP, review performance of the NRSP, provide a feedback loop to ESCOP, ECOP, and USDA and identify further action and /or communication needed to be shared with constituents and stakeholders.
+Advisory Committee: In addition to the AAs and NIFA representative, it will include representatives from research (Bret Hess, Executive Director AgInnovations – West); Extension (designee of NUEL, see Appendix 1); Extension Foundation (TBN); NLC (Dr. Chistine Baker-Smith, Director of Research); National Association of Counties Large Urban County Caucus (TBN); and a representative from a non LGU urban serving university (TN).
+They will provide strategic guidance for the NRSP, review performance of the NRSP, provide a feedback loop to ESCOP, ECOP, and USDA and identify further action and/or communication needed to be shared with constituents and stakeholders.
 They will meet annually with the steering committee.

-Executive Team: NRSP12 will be administered within the National Urban Research and Extension Center (NUREC), which has been hosted by Washington State University since inception.
+Executive Team: NRSP12 will be administered within NUREC, which has been hosted by Washington State University since inception.
 This will allow integration with and leveraging of NURECs established research, Extension, and stakeholder connections.
-WSU currently provides fiscal administration of NUREC as well as overall organizational support for the Director (Brad Gaolach), operational management (Martha Aitken), an urban extension specialist and a project specialist.
+WSU currently provides fiscal administration of NUREC as well as overall organizational support for the Director (Brad Gaolach), operational management (Martha Aitken), an urban Extension specialist and a project specialist.
 NRSP12 will have access to WSU’s resources such as communications hosting and document repositories.
 The executive team, consisting of the project director, operations director and assistant, will meet weekly as part of NUREC’s standing operations meeting to ensure smooth operation of the NRSP, that all milestones are being met, and support to all aspects of the NRSP are being provided.

 Budget Justification

-University of Massachusetts is requesting salary and benefits for 0.167 FTE annually for Dr Josh Arnold to provide leadership for the Urban Agriculture and Soils IRNs and annual travel to the in-person steering committee ($1,771).
+University of Massachusetts is requesting salary and benefits for 0.10 FTE annually for Dr Josh Arnold to provide leadership for the Urban Agriculture Systems and Soils IRNs and annual travel to the in-person steering committee ($1,771).
 Dr Arnold is an agroecologist who combines research, Extension, and teaching to impact the health of cities and increase food security.
-Joshua specializes in integrated pest management, soils, and the social-ecological factors that influence and create urban agroecosystems.
-Total five-year salary requested for Dr. Arnold: $81,245 plus $25,430 benefits
+He specializes in integrated pest management, soils, and the social-ecological factors that influence and create urban agroecosystems.
+Total five-year salary requested for Dr. Arnold: $54,480 plus $17,051 benefits

-Michigan State University is requesting salary and benefits 4 staff (cumulative 0.33 FTE) from the Toolbox Dialogue Initiative (TDI) to support the Research Synthesis and Acceleration (RSA) activities and travel for 1 person to the annual in-person steering committee meeting ($1,771).
+Michigan State University is requesting salary and benefits 4 staff (cumulative 0.33 FTE) from the Toolbox Dialogue Initiative (TDI) to support the Research Synthesis and Acceleration Activities (RSAAs) and travel for 1 person to the annual in-person steering committee meeting ($1,771).
 Total five-year salary requested: $182,243 plus $68,515 benefits

 Dr. Edgar Cardenas will lead activities focused on interdisciplinary training.
 He will contribute to the design and delivery of quarterly team science and research synthesis webinars, Link & Learn events focused on networking and idea cross-pollination, team science and participatory research capacity building activities, and office hours.
 He will also co-lead the development and management of Synthesis Working Groups (SWG) and serve as a reviewer for evaluating travel grant and seed grant competition applications.
 Dr. Cardenas will serve as the institutional lead for Michigan State University.